mrirfankhan/todaysnews/README.md

 # todaysnews
-this python script show latest news
+this python script show latest news <br />
+go to this site https://newsapi.org/ and create account and copy the api paste the python script <br />